 A limited number of transfer credits for M.A.C.E. and M.Div. students may be accepted for work completed within the past eight years at institutions accredited by the Association of Theological Schools in the United States and Canada, or at institutions offering graduate-level work accredited by one of the nationally recognized regional accrediting agencies in the United States.
 Union Presbyterian Seminary reserves the right to deny transfer credit for courses taken at institutions that do not meet its accreditation standards.
-By the end of their first term following matriculation at Union Presbyterian Seminary, transfer students must by written notice to the registrar initiate requests to transfer course credits earned before coming to this institution.
+By the end of their first term following matriculation at Union Presbyterian Seminary, transfer students must by written notice, to the associate dean for Richmond students and the Charlotte dean for Charlotte students, request to transfer course credits earned before coming to this institution.